 Preface—

-This is an active site originally developed to help individuals who are looking to get the most from their participation in divorce support groups.
+A quarter-century prior to (re-)activation, I developed precursor web content to help individuals who were looking to get the most from their participation in divorce support groups held in local churches.
+Those in-person experiences then reciprocated with intimate substance.

 Beyond that, and if you’re open to it, I will offer the following as a closing note.